 During the coronavirus (COVID-19) crisis this has never been more important for the sector.
 We are taking a short, medium and long-term approach:

-- The £1.2m initiative Digital Skills for Heritage which directly supports digital skills and leadership across the sector.
-It has revised its plans to reflect the current crisis – find out more and how you can get involved.
+- the £1.2m Digital Skills for Heritage initiative which directly supports digital skills and leadership across the sector

-- The Digital Attitudes and Skills for Heritage (DASH) survey, which will help us match organisations to support and to shape our planning.
-Registration is now open in English and Welsh .
-The full survey will be open between Monday 27 April and Friday 10 July.
+- the Digital Attitudes and Skills for Heritage (DASH) survey, which will help us match organisations to support and to shape our planning.
+Registration is now open in English and Welsh.
+The full survey will be open until Friday 10 July.

-- A £2m commitment to our network of ROSS consultants in the new financial year.
+- £2m commitment to our network of ROSS consultants in 2020/2021.
 We will direct that support to organisations in need.